 - Are there communities of practice or public initiatives that can support the firm to both prioritize and gain support through peer-to-peer learning and exchange?

 We would love to hear how your organization is progressing on its equity journey and what you have seen it takes to really lead in gender equity.
-Please reach out to share your perspectives and experiences or to find out more about what we are learning.
+Please reach out using this quick form to share your perspectives and experiences or to find out more about what we are learning.

 - Developing Inclusive Strategies (Flynn Lebus, Sebastien Mazzuri, FSG)